 As the name suggests, single-molecule techniques are those that enable investigation of properties of individual molecules as opposed to bulk techniques where readouts/measurements result from averaging of properties of multiple molecules.
-For the longest time, the biggest hurdle for single-molecule techniques was the ability to detect signal from a desired single molecule i.e. the signal was too weak, especially in a biological system.
-But since late 90s, advent of powerful cameras, new microscopy techniques, development and characterization of extremely bright dyes (fluorophores) have enabled detection from single molecules in biological systems.
+For the longest time, the biggest hurdle for single-molecule techniques was the ability to detect signal from a desired single molecule, i.e., the signal was too weak, especially in a biological system.
+But since the late 90s, the advent of powerful cameras, new microscopy techniques, development and characterization of extremely bright dyes (fluorophores) have enabled detection from single molecules in biological systems.

 1. Capture heterogeneity of a biological system:

-Biological systems are extremely complex involving interaction between many components for e.g. DNA/RNA, proteins and metabolites.
+Biological systems are incredibly complex involving interaction between many components, e.g. DNA/RNA, proteins, and metabolites.
 And even the weakest interactions can have critical outcomes.
 Therefore, to understand the system as a whole, it is imperative that we take all different interactions into account.
 Bulk measurements can only report on average of these interactions thus masking their intrinsic heterogeneity.
-Single-molecule measurements allow you to investigate each interaction separately thus helping us to unmask the intrinsic heterogeneity of a system.
+Single-molecule measurements allow you to investigate each interaction separately thus helping us to unmask the inherent heterogeneity of a system.

 2. Analyze molecular mechanism of important processes:

 Biological processes are a combination of many stochastic events i.e. there is no synchronization between behaviors of multiple DNA/RNA or protein molecules (biomolecules) that make up the biological process.
-This makes investigating the process and its steps very difficult via bulk measurements, because they only report on the averaging of the multiple stochastic events.
-For e.g. if we relied solely on scorelines to judge tennis players, we could make a fairly good assessment that Roger Federer is a great tennis player.
-But only the scorelines obscures many critical aspects of his greatness, like his technique, foot work etc. which are critical information because they not only serve entertainment aspect of tennis, but is also used as a model for upcoming players and overall development of the sport.
-In a way, the scoreline can be thought of as a read of a bulk measurement i.e. average of multiple different shots (events) that Federer hit, with no information about quality and nature of the shots.
+This combination makes investigating the process and its steps very difficult via bulk measurements because they only report on the averaging of the multiple stochastic events.
+E.g., if we relied solely on scorelines to judge tennis players, we could make a reasonably good assessment that Roger Federer is a great tennis player.
+But only the scorelines obscures many critical aspects of his greatness, like his technique, footwork, etc. which are essential information because they not only serve entertainment aspect of tennis but is also used as a model for upcoming players and overall development of the sport.
+In a way, the scoreline can be thought of as a read of a bulk measurement, i.e., the average of multiple different shots (events) that Federer hit, with no information about quality and nature of the shots.

-For e.g. if Federer had been extremely small like a protein molecule.
-Then we could watch the internal shape changes of the protein/Federer as it does its job/play tennis by attaching a donor and an acceptor molecule to specific locations (for e.g. hands of Federer) and illuminate them with a laser light of certain wavelength.
-The real-time output emission from the protein/Federer ( combination of both donor+acceptor emission) will report on real-time changes in distance between two specific points in protein/ hands of Federer.
+E.g., if Federer had been extremely small like a protein molecule then we could watch the internal shape changes of the protein/Federer as it does its job/play tennis by attaching a donor and an acceptor molecule to specific locations (e.g., hands of Federer) and illuminate them with a laser light of certain wavelength.
+The real-time output emission from the protein/Federer ( combination of both donor+acceptor emission) will report on real-time changes in the distance between two specific points in protein/ hands of Federer.
 This information will help you understand and analyze the molecular mechanism of the protein/Federer.

-Biological structures (cells, tissue etc.) are made up of thousands of constituent biomolecules (protein, DNA, RNA etc.).
-Visualization and localization of each of the constituent biomolecules, in singulo, can be used to build up the entire biological structure giving us a high quality resolution image of it.
-Design and implementation of this idea was one of the subjects of 2014 Nobel prize in Chemistry.
+Biological structures (cells, tissue, etc.) are made up of thousands of constituent biomolecules (protein, DNA, RNA, etc.).
+Visualization and localization of each of the constituent biomolecules, in singulo, can be used to build up the entire biological structure giving us a high quality & high-resolution image of it.
+Design and implementation of this idea were one of the subjects of 2014 Nobel prize in Chemistry.

 4. Adaptation of single molecule technique in sequencing and other applications: